Expat Insurance Guide Spain (2026) — Insurance for Expats in Spain

 Spain’s insurance system is tightly linked to immigration law.
 For most non-EU residents, insurance is not optional but a formal requirement tied to Spanish Visas and Residence Permits.

-Health Insurance in Spain for Expats (Visa & Residency)
+Health Insurance in Spain for Expats — Visa Requirements & Residency

 Private health insurance is required if you are: